Hosanna208/wireframing/README.md

 ## Framework in the attached Link
 Link to the wireframe: (https://savanna.alxafrica.com/rltoken/HnTbrzrJX1IfPIxugo8Uvw) Based on what’s visible: because the design appears to be a straightforward login page without heavy visual styling (plain fields for email/password, minimal branding), it suggests a low-fidelity wireframe.
 Its focus is on structure and functionality (input fields, button, links) rather than detailed visual design or branding polish.

+## Popular Wireframing Tools
+- **Figma**
+- **Adobe XD**
+- **Sketch**
+- **Balsamiq**
+- **InVision**
+## Figma (Recommended Tool)
+Figma is a cloud-based design and prototyping tool widely used for creating wireframes, mockups, and interactive prototypes.
+It allows multiple users to collaborate in real time, making it ideal for team projects.
+Figma provides vector-based design capabilities, reusable design components, and easy sharing through web links.
+Its built-in commenting and version history features make feedback and iteration seamless.
+## Why It’s Useful for Wireframing:
+- Enables quick creation of both low- and high-fidelity wireframes.
+- Supports real-time collaboration among designers, developers, and stakeholders.
+- Accessible from any device with an internet connection.
+- Offers plugins and templates that speed up the design process.